sb2345/okckd.github.io/source/_posts/design/2014-06-03-Implement-DFS-using-stack.md

 ---
 layout: post
-title: "[Collection] Implemention of DFS using a Stack"
+title: "[Design] Implemention of DFS using a Stack"
 comments: true
-category: collection
+category: Design
 tags: [  ]
 ---